microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

  ---
 #### Approach

-This pattern uses external knowledge base to provide the relevant information (non-parametric knowledge) in input prompt.
+This pattern uses external knowledge base where we provide the relevant information (non-parametric knowledge) from the knowledge source in the input prompt.
+This governs and aligns the generative nature of large language model with fact based search from the facts knowledge base which mitigates Hallunicnation problems.

 #### Implementation

 The below flow demonstartes that input prompt is updated with external knowledge base, thus avoiding complete reliance on model built-in parametric knowledge.
-This ensures that model is provided the context which is relevant, consistent and factual
+This ensures that model is provided the context which is relevant, consistent and fact based

 <img width="933" alt="image" src="https://github.com/microsoft/azure-openai-design-patterns/assets/50298139/384e4855-cb23-41fa-aee6-266b609c79df">